dwolfson7789/wdi-al-khwarizmi-2/W01/D04/Instructor_Notes/HTML.md

 For this reason, we can think of a document as a family tree, with the `<html>` tag as being the ultimate ancestor.
 Since we think of it as a tree, we often call the `<html>` tag the *root* element.

+At this point you have an idea of what the word `document` refers to in what will become the **Document Object Model**, or DOM for short.

 ##### Exercise 2 (5 minutes)

 For the code example above, draw a tree for all tags contained in the example.
 You don't need to include the text content, or any attributes for the tags when drawing the tree.